 In an article in the South African Journal of Science for November 1925, J.F.V.
 Phillips of the Forest Research Station, Diepwalle, gave the following information based on records collected by him and on his own personal observations while investigating the ecological and silvicultural problems of the Knysna forests:

-The elephant acts to some extent as an agent for seed dispersal.
+- The elephant acts to some extent as an agent for seed dispersal.
 However, this is entirely accidental.
-The fruiting branch of Virgilia oroboides for example, with its dry pods and small hard seeds, has no more attraction for the elephants than a non-fruiting branch.
+The fruiting branch of Virgilia oroboidesfor example, with its dry pods and small hard seeds, has no more attraction for the elephants than a non-fruiting branch (Phillips, 1925).

-Regarding breeding, Mr. Phillips wrote that “as several calves have either died or been killed within the last three years and, as there are at present two comparatively young animals in the herd, breeding would seem to be progressing normally.
+- Regarding breeding, Mr. Phillips wrote that “as several calves have either died or been killed within the last three years and, as there are at present two comparatively young animals in the herd, breeding would seem to be progressing normally.
 The calves killed have been victims of the roughness and clumsiness of the adults, which have either pushed or pulled trees or branches upon their offspring by accident.”
-(Mackay, 1996)
+(Phillips, 1925)

 During the middle 1950s there were about ten Knysna elephants remaining.
 The herd included an adult bull with a broken left tusk known as Aftand, an adult cow who lost calves in 1937 and 1942, a young bull with hairy ears and a naked tail who was very quiet, another adult bull with a broken tusk, just like Aftand, and also very suspicious of people.
 He was known as Booytjie.
 There was also a cow nobody could see clearly, she stayed with her calf in the deepest forest.
 She was known as Spook, and her calf as Spooktjie (Spokie).
 There was another young couple (bull and cow) with a calf that kept to the old forest at Lelievlei, and tracks of another big bull was seen with feet so big they must have been more than five feet around (Watson, 2002).